Code-Institute-Submissions/MS1-8MegStick/README.md

 I was able to get the YouTube videos on the Artists page to scale nicely with the Bootstrap grid system thanks to [Chris Coyier's](https://css-tricks.com/author/chriscoyier/) tutorial on [Fluid Vidio Layout](https://css-tricks.com/fluid-width-video/)

-A simple [modal image solution](https://www.tutorialspoint.com/how-to-create-a-modal-image-gallery-with-css-and-javascript) from [AmitDiwan](https://www.tutorialspoint.com/answers/amitdiwan) was used on the Artists page.
+A simple [modal image solution](https://www.tutorialspoint.com/how-to-create-a-modal-image-gallery-with-css-and-javascript) from [Amit Diwan](https://www.tutorialspoint.com/answers/amitdiwan) was used on the Artists page.

 Thanks to [Mohammad Usman's](https://stackoverflow.com/users/5933656/mohammad-usman) answer to this [question](https://stackoverflow.com/questions/38850419/how-to-create-multi-color-border-with-css) about mulitple colours on a border.

 I used this page on Stackoverflow to implement a [browser colour change on mobile](https://stackoverflow.com/questions/26960703/how-to-change-the-color-of-header-bar-and-address-bar-in-newest-chrome-version-o)

+## Further Development Ideas

+- It would be nice if the Notify Me button in the hero image on the Releases page opened the form in a modal box overlaying the Releases page.
+- The JavaScript gallery used is adequate but not as elegant as it could be.
+For instance the thumbnails are squashed images.
+- It may be necessary to introduce pagination for the releases in future.
+Especially on a mobile phone view.